Surprising Science of Worrying-What to Know

 Practicing mindfulness can help you to become more aware of your thoughts and feelings and to observe them without getting caught up in them.
 This can help to reduce feelings of anxiety and worry and to improve overall mental health.

 There are many different ways to practice mindfulness, including meditation, yoga, and mindful breathing exercises.
-If you’re interested in learning more about mindfulness and how it can help to reduce worry, there are many resources available online and in person.
+If you’re interested in learning more about mindfulness and how it can help reduce worry, there are many resources available online and in person.

 When to seek professional help for worrying